alucinare/CFA-Major-Project-2/README.md

 This is a prototype to test an idea and there are a few bugs:
 - The colour of the text doesn't stay the same when the screen is refreshed.
 When another reader comes into the room it will be harder for them to tell who agrees or disagree.
 The tag still stays the same.
-- There are a few issues with the navbar on Firefox browser where the button for the link doesn't work.
+- There are a few issues with the navbar on Firefox browser where the button for the links in the navbar doesn't work.

 [Return to overview](#overview)

 ## To implement

 This is a work in progress and I need to implement these features:
-- Admin dashboard.
-- Search function.
 - Omniauth api for social media sign in.